 All Saskatoon residents are welcome to take part in reconciliation events in our community.

-- Wear their EveryChildMatters shirt or any other orange shirt.
+- Wear your EveryChildMatters shirt or any other orange shirt.

 - Consider taking up the suggested Reconciliation action for the month (see below) or another reconciliation action.

-- Use the hashtag #ActOnReconciliation to share the action they're taking to social media.
+- Use the hashtag #ActOnReconciliation to share the action you're taking to social media.

 2022 Suggested Actions: